Getting stuff holiday ready to greet the occasion with bells on has many of us giddy with delight and on a sentimental journey.

 I surely don’t believe nor make the claim that the South holds the patent on dinner table philosophies, but sitting down to the Southern dinner table is an intended event.

-Culinary tastes, rituals and traditions of cooking and dining vary from state to state, dining table to dining table across the South, but the core principles of preparing and sharing good food is uncomplicated, simple and basic.
+Culinary tastes along with the rituals and traditions of cooking and dining vary from state to state, dining table to dining table across the South, but the core principles of preparing and sharing good food is uncomplicated, simple and basic.

-The shared commonality between the Texas, Tennessee, and Louisiana masses boil down to simple dining vocabulary.
+Present is a shared commonality between the Texas, Tennessee, and Louisiana masses that basically boils down to simple dining vocabulary.

 Breaking bread with the Texas family came with rituals and a throwback vibe all its own.